 Double-click the client-local-install file.
 This executes a small AppleScript program that starts the install/copy process.
 (If installing on a legacy system (OS X 10.6 or earlier), you must install the legacy client located in the legacy folder.)

 Test the application by double-clicking the PCClient application icon in the system's local Applications folder.

-If the user needs the client for printing - for example, to use the shared accountA shared account is an account that is shared by multiple users.
+If the user needs the client for printing (for example, to use the shared accountA shared account is an account that is shared by multiple users.
 For example, in business, shared accounts can be used to track printing costs by business unit, project, or client.
 Organizations like legal firms, engineering firms, or accounting offices often have long lists of accounts, projects, clients, or matters.
-In a school or university, shared accounts can be used to track printing by departments, classes, or subjects. popup - it's advisable to configure the application to automatically open upon start-up:
+In a school or university, shared accounts can be used to track printing by departments, classes, or subjects. popup), configure the application to automatically open upon start up:

 Open System Preference from the Apple menu.

 Click + then browse and select the PCClient application.